Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

 1. Log on to a master node or `ncn-s001/2/3` to run the following commands.

-1. Check that the issue is occuring
+1. Check that the issue is occurring

     1. Check the ceph admin tool